How to Write Delicious Restaurant Menu Descriptions That Sell More Food

 You will serve clients from all walks of life, and they should all be able to read the menu and decide without googling.

 Although we strongly advise you to use menu adjectives and descriptors which trigger the senses, don’t use cook-book terms.
+If some sentences are not up to the mark, don’t hesitate to rephrase them for maximum clarity.
 The final copy of your restaurant menu descriptions should be readable by a 7-year old child.

 Read your descriptions aloud to a public of family and friends to check for any negative sounding words.
 Try replacing these with more appetizing synonyms.